-Whilst the relief is calculated by reference to the amounts of remuneration remitted, technically, the relief is not the remittance basis of assessment as that basis can apply only to income that is within the charge to income tax here under Case III of Schedule D and not to income within the charge to tax under Schedule F.
+Whilst the relief is calculated by reference to the amounts of remuneration remitted, technically, the relief is not the remittance basis of assessment as that basis can apply only to income that is within the charge to income tax here in the State under Case III of Schedule D and not to income within the charge to tax under Schedule E.

-Certain conditions in relation to the Section 825B relief were relaxed by way of Section 10 of Finance Act 2010.
-See Tax and Duty Manual Part 34-00-08
+Certain conditions in relation to the section 825B relief were relaxed by way of section 10 of Finance Act 2010.